 - Getting a head start on retirement planning

+An easy way to establish a monthly savings plan is by choosing a percentage of your monthly income to dedicate toward your savings.
 One of the most popular ways to use the percentage method is to follow the 50/30/20 rule for budgeting.

 Whether you want to retire at 40 or you plan to work until age 70, you’re going to need some savings to live off of once you stop working.
 Here’s a really simple rule to remember about saving for retirement: time is on your side.